-- be aware of the potential triggers, signs and symptoms of common medical conditions and know what to do in an emergency - understand the school's medical conditions policy - know which students in their care have a medical condition and be familiar with the content of the student's Healthcare Plan - allow all students to have immediate access to their emergency medication - ensure all students with medical conditions are not excluded unnecessarily from activities they wish to take part in - ensure students have the appropriate medication or food with them during any exercise and are allowed to take it when needed. - ensure that if a student is unwell the office is notified so that contact can be made with home, if appropriate. - encourage students who have been unwell catch up on missed school work - be aware that medical conditions can affect a student's learning and provide extra help when students need it - Inform the Year coordinator if a child is falling behind with their work because of their condition and set work for poorly students not in school, when requested.
+- be aware of the potential triggers, signs and symptoms of common medical conditions and know what to do in an emergency - understand the school's First Aid and Medical Conditions Policy - know which students in their care have a medical condition and be familiar with the content of the student's Healthcare Plan - allow all students to have immediate access to their emergency medication - ensure all students with medical conditions are not excluded unnecessarily from activities they wish to take part in - ensure students have the appropriate medication or food with them during any exercise and are allowed to take it when needed. - ensure that if a student is unwell the office is notified so that contact can be made with home, if appropriate. - encourage students who have been unwell catch up on missed school work - be aware that medical conditions can affect a student's learning and provide extra help when students need it - inform the Head of Year if a child is falling behind with their work because of their condition and set work for poorly students not in school, when requested.

-The school's medical needs co-ordinator at King Edward VI School has a responsibility to:
+The Medical Needs Administrator at King Edward VI School has a responsibility to: